 Based on this information we have implemented different manners of recognizing our team, some very public and others more private.

 “Nemonations” is our large format, company-wide recognition for going above and beyond expectations.

 Each Friday at demos, team members can “nemonate” their deserving colleagues who went the extra mile that week and we pass around a stuffed Nemo (of Disney’s Finding Nemo fame) to the recipients.

 For smaller, everyday props, we have a kudos system focused on our company values.
 Team members are encouraged to recognize their colleagues who exemplify the values in practice.
 Kudos are distributed in Slack and are also announced at Demos at the end of each week.

 Button is a collection of people who thoroughly enjoy a challenge.
 Competition is often our most successful motivator for voluntary tasks, like recruiting.

 To recognize Buttonians for helping to build our team, we have a quarterly competition known as The Ultimate Hiring Challenge.

-At Bonusly, we use peer-to-peer microbonuses to celebrate success and show appreciation for our teammates' contributions all throughout the day.
+At Bonusly, we use peer recognition to celebrate success, engage our team, and show appreciation for our teammates' contributions.